 Weight loss surgery can help you deal with the physical challenges of losing weight, but will not immediately resolve the psychological impacts of living with obesity.
 Though losing weight can help you overcome issues like low self-esteem, lack of confidence and depression, the complex emotions you experienced before surgery can persist long after.
 When you turn back to bad habits to cope with these problems, it can slow your progress and threaten your motivation.

-It’s understandable to feel some strong emotions during your weight loss program—after all, weight loss surgery is a big step and requires many drastic changes in your way of life.
 However, it’s important to remember that you’re never alone in your weight loss journey.
 Dr. Taylor can help you stay healthy both physically and mentally, as can support groups, counseling and your friends and family.
 Discussing your issues with your support network can be a tremendous help in feeling better and staying focused.

 - Insecurity.
 Your mind has gotten used to an overweight body image and it will take time to adjust to your new normal.
 Even as you near your goal weight, it may be difficult to let go of a negative perception of your looks.
 Talking to others who have gone through similar transformations, like those in your support groups, can help.